Starting your Rc journey is exciting. But there are quite a lot of options to choose from.

 RC racing does put a toll on your RC cars.
 According to the level of stress they handle, they need to get timely repairs and parts replacements.

 The buggy and the truggy have a key difference in terms of wheels.
 The truggy has bigger and wider wheels much like an RC truck.

-But the bigger wheel puts more stress on the car.
-And that wears out the RC car much sooner.
+But, the bigger wheel puts more stress on the car and it wears out the RC car much sooner.

-So if you are racing with a truggy, it will cost you more money than if you used a buggy.
+So, if you are racing with a truggy, it will cost you more money than using a buggy.

 RC buggies are also more popular in the RC world.
 So their replacement parts are easier and cheaper to get.
 You can also make upgrades to your cheap RC buggy at a low cost.

 Here are some tire upgrade recommendations that you can check out for your RC car:

 Hopefully, this will help you make a meaningful upgrade without breaking the bank!

 But truggies don’t have the same level of variety to choose from.
 So, in terms of cost and availability, buggies are much more convenient.